hiddenDevXR/hiddenDevXR.github.io/blog.md

 In this production, we had a more structured team setup where each person had a clear role, like parts of a clock coming together.
 My role as a technical artist involved creating VFX, shaders, and optimizing assets for the game.

+We kept in touch with clients through Slack and used Google Teams for our team discussions.
+Inside Google Teams, we had different channels—like one for the overall project, another for engineers, and one just for artists.
+This split helped us avoid cluttering everyone's feed with stuff that wasn't relevant to them.
+For instance, artists didn't have to worry about technical hiccups; they could focus on their creative work without getting tangled in code issues or server mishaps.

 We managed the project using Atlassian's Jira and followed the scrum sprint setup.
 Honestly, I found this approach really comfortable because it gave me specific tasks (or 'tickets') to focus on and resolve.
-With Jira's ticket system and priority tags, I had a clear view of what I needed to do and who I needed to talk to if I hit any roadblocks or needed some guidance
+With Jira's ticket system and priority tags, I had a clear view of what I needed to do and who I needed to talk to if I hit any roadblocks or needed some guidance.

+The daily standup meetings, where we shared our previous day's progress, outlined our daily objectives, and discussed any arising issues, were something I wasn't particularly fond of.
+However, I've come to see their significance, especially for fully remote teams like ours.
+They were a necessary part of keeping track of each team member's progress, fostering team communication, and ensuring everyone was doing alright, despite the distance.

 * * *